-- E2.2 Proposals must demonstrate that they have followed the surface water hierarchy outlined below: - surface water runoff is collected for use; e.g., Rainwater harvesting/green walls/roofs, - discharge into the ground via infiltration; e.g., permeable surfaces (particularly driveways), soakaways, unlined ponds, swales and trenches, wetlands etc. - Attenuation above ground in ponds or water features for gradual release into infiltration features and if this is not possible, to a watercourse, - Attenuate surface water via storage in tanks or sealed water features for gradual release into infiltration features and if this is not possible, a water course; - discharge to a watercourse or other surface water body; - In exceptional cases, controlled discharge to a sewer or other drainage system, via above ground attenuation, and if this is not possible, underground attenuation. - discharge to a surface water sewer, highway drain or other drainage system, discharging to a watercourse or other surface water body; - discharge to a combined sewer; - no surface water connections are made to the foul system; - that surface water connections to the combined or surface water system are only made in exceptional circumstances where it can be demonstrated that there are no feasible alternatives (this applies to new developments and redevelopments) and where there is no detriment to existing users; - that no combined sewer overflows are created in areas served by combined sewers, and that foul and surface water flows are separated;
+- f.[g.]
+The development does not affect the integrity of existing flood defences and any necessary flood mitigation measures have been agreed with the relevant and interested bodies where adoption, ongoing maintenance have been considered and any necessary agreements are in place. - E2.2 Except for minor developments that would create no significant additional drainage requirements, proposals must demonstrate that the surface water hierarchy and requirements outlined below have been followed: - surface water runoff collected for use; e.g., rainwater harvesting/green walls/roofs; - discharge into the ground via infiltration; e.g., permeable surfaces (particularly driveways), soakaways, unlined ponds, swales and trenches, wetlands etc; - attenuation above ground in ponds or water features for gradual release into infiltration features and if this is not possible, to a watercourse; - attenuation of surface water via storage in tanks or sealed water features for gradual release into infiltration features and if this is not possible, a watercourse;

+discharge to a watercourse or other surface water body;

+- in exceptional cases, controlled discharge to a sewer or other drainage system, via above ground attenuation, and if this is not possible, underground attenuation; - discharge to a surface water sewer, highway drain or other drainage system, discharging to a watercourse or other surface water body;

+discharge to a combined sewer;

+no surface water connections are made to the foul system;

+surface water connections to the combined or surface water system only made in exceptional circumstances where it can be demonstrated that there are no feasible alternatives (this applies to new developments and redevelopments) and where there is no detriment to existing users;

-- E2.3 By following this hierarchy, development proposals should seek to satisfy Severn Trent Water's requirements for a Sewerage Environmental Discount (currently £124), available if there is no surface water connection made to a public sewer. - E2.4 Planning applications for development not requiring a formal flood risk assessment, but which are likely to affect drainage from the site, should also comply with current Sustainable Drainage Systems best practice. - E2.5 The maintenance of any water course and/or buffer strips required to be maintained or provided in connection with development will be subject to an appropriate planning condition or other legally binding arrangement with the District Council, applicable for the life of the development.
+- no combined sewer overflows are created in areas served by combined sewers, and that foul and surface water flows are separated; - E2.3 By following this hierarchy, development proposals should seek to satisfy available if there is no surface water connection made to a public sewer. - E2.4 Planning applications for development not requiring a formal flood risk assessment, but which are likely to affect drainage from the site, should also comply with current Sustainable Drainage Systems best practice.